rolemadelen/euisblue.github.io/_posts/en/2021-06-20-basic-auth.md

 Add these lines under the nginx.conf:
 ```
 location / {
-    auth_basic "Restricted Area"
+    auth_basic "Restricted Area";
-    auth_basic_user_file /path/to/the/directory/you/are/protecting/.htpasswd
+    auth_basic_user_file /path/to/the/directory/you/are/protecting/.htpasswd;
 }
 ```